- About Us

 Household items are frequent needs for families struggling to improve their quality of life in the Fox Valley.
 Recently many specific, known needs have come to our attention.

-- Mother of an 11-year-old is in need of a vacuum and a twin mattress.
+- A mother of two is in need of a kitchen table and chair.

 Please make arrangements with Pat Hauser before bringing donations to the church.
 Thank you for sharing with those in need!